Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-The Wisconsin business experience is best characterized as one that emphasizes leadership development and plentiful opportunities to explore career interests both in and out the classroom.
+The Wisconsin business experience is best characterized as one that emphasizes leadership development and plentiful opportunities to explore career interests both in and out of the classroom.
+Wisconsin now highlights more than 40 career pathways alongside its undergraduate majors, giving students a clearer way to connect academic choices with career goals.

 CURRICULUM

-Wisconsin business students can choose from 11 business majors including: Accounting, Actuarial Science, Finance, Investment and Banking, Information Systems, International Business, Management and Human Resources, Marketing, Operations and Technology Management, Real Estate, Risk Management and Insurance, and Supply Chain Management.
+The program is highly flexible, allowing students to choose from 12 majors, add certificates, or pursue curricular skill-based badges tailored to their career interests.
+Majors include Accounting, Actuarial Science, Entrepreneurship, Finance, Investment, and Banking, Human Resource Management, Information Systems, Management, Marketing, Operations and Technology Management, Real Estate, Risk Management and Insurance, and Supply Chain Management.

 The curriculum for each major incorporates business studies with a foundation in the liberal arts, with many of the liberal arts courses being taken outside of the School of Business.
-Business majors also can add a certificate to their studies including a Capstone Certificate in Actuarial Science and Foreign Language Certificates.
+Business majors also can add a certificate to their studies, including the Accounting Certificate for non-accounting majors and the Consulting Certificate.
+The redesigned curriculum also features newer courses such as Sustainable Capitalism, Human-Centered Design and Business, Cloud-Based Analytics, and the Integrated Strategic Leadership capstone.

 BUSINESS BADGER BADGES